Go to the top of this page

 Identifying and Assessing Human Rights Impact

-The JAL Group identified issues at each stage of the value chain by business.
-Further, while referring to issues raised by NGOs and civil society, and reflecting the opinions of specialists, we assessed the impact of issues identified using a plot graph with (1) severity of potential human rights impact on one axis; and (2) likelihood of human rights impact on the other axis.
-We then clarified high-priority human rights issues and countermeasures.
+The JAL Group identifies issues at each stage of the value chain by business, including risk identification in certain new business relationships.
+Further, while referring to issues raised by NGOs and civil society, and reflecting the opinions of specialists, we assess the impact of issues identified using a plot graph with (1) severity of potential human rights impact on one axis; and (2) likelihood of human rights impact on the other axis.
+We then clarify high-priority human rights issues and countermeasures.

 This risk assessment covers all stakeholders, including customers, business partners, own employees, women, children, indigenous people, migrant workers, third-party employees and local communities.